 Glorious Goodwood: when is it on, how to watch on TV and four horses to watch for the week

-One of the highlights of the the racing calendar started on August 1 as the the Qatar Goodwood Festival began on the South Downs.
+Quickthorn already has won two Group Twos including the Lonsdale at York by 14 lengths doing the same thing so it was not as if his running style was not advertised but on Tuesday it all fell spectacularly into place in a big one for him — a bit of juice in the ground and a course whose topography gave him a natural breather just when he would have needed it on the downhill stretch from half a mile out to three out.

-Better known as Glorious Goodwood it is one of the must-see flat racing meetings, with many of the standout performers from June’s Royal Ascot bidding for more success on the famous, beautiful course near the south coast.
+To find out what else Morrison had to say about the performance of day one, please go here.

-Here’s all you need to know about this year’s renewal, with information on the five horses to watch for the week here.
+You can read about the four horses to watch for for the rest of the week here.

 How many days is it on for?